Stephen J. Plog

 Blog: Denver Divorce Attorney Blog

-Recent Colorado Appellate Case Discusses Arbitration in the Divorce Context Modification of Spousal Support Orders in Colorado Divorces Child Custody Laws for Same-Sex Couples in Colorado are Far From Certain What Constitutes Marital Property in Colorado?
-Colorado Custody And Relocation With Children (Part 1) DENVER DIVORCE AND "DISCOVERY" (Part 2) COLORADO DIVORCE AND FILING FOR BANKRUPTCY (PART 2) COLORADO DIVORCE AND FILING FOR BANKRUPTCY (PART 1) DENVER DIVORCE AND "DISCOVERY" (Part 1)
+What Time Period Should a Colorado Court Consider When Determining "Current Financial Resources" in a Divorce?
+Colorado Child Support and Self-Employed Individuals COLORADO DIVORCE AND SAME SEX MARRIAGE Colorado Custody and Relocation With Children (Part 2) Recent Colorado Appellate Case Discusses Arbitration in the Divorce Context Modification of Spousal Support Orders in Colorado Divorces Child Custody Laws for Same-Sex Couples in Colorado are Far From Certain What Constitutes Marital Property in Colorado?
+Colorado Custody And Relocation With Children (Part 1)